salaichitoolatt/mak/README.md

 - Stream videos to clients.
 - Support for multiple video formats.

-### 2. **MinIO Blob Storage Service**
+### 2. **S3 Blob Storage Service**
-MinIO is used to provide scalable object storage for storing video files.
-It mimics AWS S3, allowing easy integration with the video streaming service.
+AWS S3 is used to provide scalable object storage for storing video files, allowing easy integration with the video streaming service.

 #### Features:
 - Object storage compatible with S3 APIs.